psteitz/invitation/calculus/derivatives.md

 How long will it take Alice's bone to reach the canyon floor?

+Imagine now that Alice gets abducted by (nice,vegan) aliens and she ends up doing the same thing at a similar place on their planet where there is less gravity so the acceleration due to gravity is only 10 ft/sec/sec.
+How long does the bone take now?

 ## Why it makes sense that cos is derivative of sin

 Make a table of values of sin and cos for $\pi/4$ splits